Codecademy/docs/content/uiux/concepts/accessibility/accessibility.md

 <link rel="canonical" href="https://www.codecademy.com/article/what-is-digital-accessibility" />

-**Accessibility** refers to designing devices, products, and environments such that individuals with disabilities or sensory impairments can successfully use them..
+**Accessibility** refers to designing devices, products, and environments such that individuals with disabilities or sensory impairments can successfully use them.

 ## Accessibility Guidelines